-- How close the mesh is to your urethra or bladder. - The amount of mesh to be removed. - Previous mesh removal surgery. - The amount of scarring. - If you have more than one mesh implant in place. - The presence or suspicion of infection around the mesh.
+- How close the mesh is to your urethra or bladder. - The amount of mesh to be removed. - Previous mesh removal surgery. - The amount of scarring. - If you have more than one mesh implant in place. - The presence or suspicion of infection around the mesh or the mesh anchors.